Outsourcing: India overview

 Gap analysis/SLA signing

 Ask the supplier to do a gap analysis so that issues can be identified.
-A service level agreement (SLA) should only be signed after a level of reassurance is established with the supplier.
+An SLA should only be signed after a level of reassurance is established with the supplier.
 The scope of the gap analysis/SLA should be clear, concise and simple.
 It should contain objectives, and define the scope of work, final deliverables and any resource allocation details.

 Both the internal staff of the foreign entity planning to outsource to India and external consultants can be used, depending on a project's requirements.
 When selecting external consultants care must be taken to ensure that they have adequate exposure to India and doing business in India.